FREQUENTLY ASKED QUESTIONS

 When will my street be closed for the slurry seal application?

-Check the maps provided on this page to determine which day your street is scheduled to be closed.
+Visit www.tigard-or.gov/paving for the paving schedule.
 A couple days before the closure, you will receive a door hanger notice and signs will be posted along your street.
 We do our best to adhere to the schedule, but wet weather and other factors can cause delays.
 If your street closure date changes, you will receive a new door hanger notice and the signs along your street will display the updated street closure date.
+The day before you will receive a phone call from the city’s Code Red system.

 What if it rains?

 Light rain or passing showers may not delay the slurry seal application.
 However, slurry seal cannot be applied in heavy or steady rain.
-If we have or anticipate significant rainfall, the slurry seal application may be postponed to another day.
+If we have or anticipate significant rainfall, the slurry seal application is likely to be postponed to another day.
 You will be notified of the new application date via a door hanger notice and signs along your street.

 What if I need to drive somewhere?

 Park your vehicle on a nearby street that is not being slurry sealed.
-Use the provided maps and check area signage to plan your route and where to park.
+Use the attached map, the schedule posted at www.tigard-or.gov/paving, and check area signage to plan your route and where to park.

 What if there is an emergency?